KristianMeier/cvr.dk-expo/Readme.md

 5. Fix @ts-ignores
 6. Fix Unexpected text node: .
 A text node cannot be a child of a <View>.
 7. Fix af dataload på index.ts (frontpage)
+8. Issues: "cannt find cvrNumber".
+Replicate: http://localhost:19000/company/billy Then click "Search".
+Or search for "billy" on frontpage and click on billy.
+   When you go directly to http://localhost:19000/company/billy it works.
+9. Daniel hjælp til typescript'e min backend